 Alumni and Friends

-Colorado State University is excited to be breaking ground in fall 2017 on the new Richardson Design Center, just east of the new on-campus stadium on Lake Street.
+Colorado State University is excited to have broken ground on the new Richardson Design Center, just east of the new on-campus stadium on Lake Street.
 The 45,000-square-foot building is expected to open in January 2019.
 With the goal of advancing CSU’s design programs, the RDC will offer cutting-edge technology and inspiring spaces to encourage multi-disciplinary and hands-on learning.
 An iconic destination, the RDC will be a unique space that stimulates collaboration, encourages professional development, and ensures interdisciplinary learning to impact future leaders in comprehensive design industries.

 Making this facility possible are Nancy and Curt Richardson (pictured right), Otterbox and Blue Ocean co-founders, who have pledged $8 million to the facility, scheduled to open in early 2019.
 The $16.5 million project will provide a new state-of-the-art creative space for students and faculty in programs across campus, including interior design, design and merchandising, landscape architecture, art, engineering, product development, entrepreneurship, construction management, and others.
 Learn more about the Richardsons' transformational gift here.

 For information about naming opportunities available in the Richardson Design Center, contact Kim Winger, Director of Development, College of Health and Human Sciences at (970) 689-1365 or email@example.com.

 Expected to shine a light on several of CSU’s top undergraduate programs, the Richardson Design Center will house design studios, fabrication/prototype/ideation labs, presentation spaces, classrooms, and computer labs.
 The outdoor spaces, including the Inspiration Alley, the Oasis, the Park, and the Café Terrace will offer unique opportunities for alumni gatherings, tailgates, and student interaction.
 The video below provides a glimpse into the vision for this new facility.